cwendorf/EASI/docs/applications/EnhancedPlotsOneWayDataApplications.md

 ### Analyses of a Comparison

-Create a comparison and its color theme
+Create a comparison and its color theme.

 ```r
 Comparison <- factor(Factor,c("Group1","Group2"))
 comparisonTheme <- c("darkred","darkblue","black")
 ```

-Simple: Diamond Plots of the Confidence Intervals
+#### Diamond Plots

+Get a simple diamond plot of the confidence intervals.

 ```r
 (Outcome~Comparison) |> plotDiamonds(conf.level=.99)